lambda-lifters/paparascii/README.md

 ## Quick Start

 1. Create a new directory for your site
-2. Run `clojure -Tascii-blog init`
+2. Run `clojure -Tpaparascii init`
 3. Edit `site-config.edn` with your details
 4. Create content in `blog/` and `site/`
-5. Run `clojure -Tascii-blog build`
+5. Run `clojure -Tpaparascii build`
-6. Run `clojure -Tascii-blog serve` to preview
+6. Run `clojure -Tpaparascii serve` to preview

 ## Features